iamishu2908/SecureJobPortal/README.md

 # SecureJobPortal

-Problem Statement:

-In today’s job market, there are several challenges and issues that individuals and organizations face during the job search and recruitment process.
-As College students or fresh graduates, job seekers are not much aware of the opportunities they might get based on their skill set.
-Some job postings on various platforms nowadays may need to be updated, complete, or accurate.
-Job seekers must exercise judgment and conduct due diligence when evaluating job opportunities.
-These platforms don’t provide identity, facts, company verification, and a place for applicants and current and past employees to give feedback.

-Recruiters also need help with various problems.
-Applicants may list skills on their resumes without giving concrete evidence or validation of their proficiency which poses a challenge for recruiters in verifying the accuracy of the stated skills and assessing their actual competency.

-Solution:

-To resolve these issues, we aim to build an application for those seeking job opportunities and recruiters.
-Both the companies and the job seekers are allowed to be registered on our portal provided they have been properly identified and verified (verification of skill sets incase of job applicants).
-The app will also contain many other features along with being a job portal.

-Target Audience:

-Job seekers(More focus on college students or fresh graduates), Companies(Established companies and funded startups)

-Project Objectives and Features:

-Company verification -
-Essential company details -
-Privacy policies
-Terms and conditions
-Legitimate landline and address
-Registered on the government’s website (MCA registered company) Proof of funding, incase of startups
-An official website
-Iterative feedback about the company he/she worked with, Company satisfaction regarding work environment, pay, etc.
-Candidate skill verification -
-Project verification through mandatory POCs (VCS links), Challenging tests on skills
-Course certifications
-In case of previous experiences - Contributions to the company / Techstack Collaborative learning - One place to find like minded people and collaborate easily.
-As the app focuses more on college students, this feature will help students from across the country connect and collaborate on projects based on their specific interests and skill set.
-Candidate Feedback - Users that already worked with the company or have gone through their application procedure can give feedback about the company regarding the work culture, environment, company ethics, pay, etc.
-Mock interview analysis - A tool that will help prepare the candidate by giving them automated analysis on mock interviews.
-Improvement on context related to the role and skill, speaking pace of the candidate, analysis on their emotional quotient, etc would be provided.
-Resume in Cloud - One single place to update your resume.
-A single change in your resume gets reflected to all the companies that has access to the resume’s link.No need of reuploading resumes.
-Resume Maker in Latex - Creates a resume on Latex (.tex form) by collecting information from the user. (especially for Latex addicts)
-Score for resume - A place where users can get their resumes reviewed and get a score for the same.Detailed analysis on errors along with essential corrections and other suggestions would be provided.
-Blog section - A place where users can write technical blogs.Upvote and downvote feature and posts according to skills to be provided so that the user can find relevant posts catering their needs.
-Techstack:

-Flutter
-Backend ( We would be deciding as the project progresses.)
-Python
-Other Machine learning stacks
+# Job Portal Application

+## Problem Statement

+In today's job market, both job seekers and recruiters face several challenges and issues during the job search and recruitment process.
+Job seekers, particularly college students and fresh graduates, often lack awareness of suitable opportunities based on their skill set.
+Moreover, job postings on various platforms may be incomplete, outdated, or inaccurate, requiring job seekers to exercise judgment and conduct due diligence.
+Additionally, these platforms lack identity verification, factual information, company verification, and a platform for applicants and current/past employees to provide feedback.

+Recruiters also encounter difficulties, as applicants may list skills on their resumes without concrete evidence or validation of their proficiency.
+This poses challenges for recruiters in verifying the accuracy of stated skills and assessing actual competency.

+## Solution

+To address these issues, we propose building a job portal application that caters to both job seekers and recruiters.
+The application will allow companies and job seekers to register, provided they have been properly identified and verified (including skill set verification for job applicants).
+The app will offer various features in addition to being a job portal.

+## Target Audience

+- Job seekers, with a focus on college students and fresh graduates
+- Companies, including established companies and funded startups

+## Project Objectives and Features

+1. **Company Verification**
+   - Essential company details, including:
+     - Privacy policies
+     - Terms and conditions
+     - Legitimate landline and address
+     - Government registration (e.g., MCA registration for companies)
+     - Proof of funding (for startups)
+     - Official website
+   - Iterative feedback system for employees to provide feedback on their work experience (work environment, pay, etc.)

+2. **Candidate Skill Verification**
+   - Project verification through mandatory POCs (VCS links)
+   - Challenging skills tests
+   - Course certifications
+   - Previous experience validation, including contributions to companies and tech stack used

+3. **Collaborative Learning**
+   - Platform for like-minded individuals to connect and collaborate on projects based on specific interests and skill sets
+   - Particularly beneficial for college students, providing opportunities for nationwide collaboration

+4. **Candidate Feedback**
+   - Users who have worked with a company or gone through its application procedure can provide feedback on the company's work culture, environment, ethics, pay, etc.

+5. **Mock Interview Analysis**
+   - Tool to help candidates prepare by providing automated analysis of mock interviews
+   - Analysis includes improvement suggestions related to the role and skill requirements, speaking pace, emotional quotient, etc.

+6. **Resume in Cloud**
+   - Single platform to update resumes, with changes reflected across all companies with access to the resume's link
+   - Eliminates the need for multiple resume uploads

+7. **Resume Maker in LaTeX**
+   - Generates resumes in LaTeX (.tex format) by collecting user information
+   - Specifically designed for LaTeX enthusiasts

+8. **Resume Score**
+   - Users can have their resumes reviewed and receive a score
+   - Detailed analysis of errors, essential corrections, and other suggestions provided

+9. **Blog Section**
+   - Platform for users to write technical blogs
+   - Includes upvote and downvote features and categorizes posts by skills for easy navigation

+## Tech Stack

+- Flutter (for the mobile application)
+- Backend technologies to be determined as the project progresses
+- Python (for machine learning components)
+- Other machine learning stacks as required

+Note: The tech stack may evolve and additional technologies may be incorporated during the project development.